o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ---
 ```

 Front Matter is placed at the topic of the Markdown source file and enclosed in three dashes `---`.
-Each O3DE topic should minimally contain `linkTitle`, `title`, and `description` in that order, descending.
+Each O3DE topic should at least have `linkTitle`, `title`, and `description` in that order.

 Variable | Usage
 :--| :-----